(80): Kannywood Movie Review: HIJIRA

 history of Islam.
 It is featured notably in the Qur’an and the Sunnah of the Prophet.
 Although the

-Prophet was born and raised in Makkah and had preached for many years there,
+Prophet was born and raised in Makkah and had preached there for many years,

-persecution forced him along with the few that believed him to migrate.
+persecution forced him and the few who believed him to migrate.
 The

-Islamic Hijri calendar began from that time.
+Islamic Hijri calendar began at that time.
 The choice of the title for the

 film cannot be unconnected to the Prophet’s Hijra.

-and the orthodox religious and cultural institutions is marked by disquiet.
-Many people reject film,
+and orthodox religious and cultural institutions is often marked by disquiet.
+Many people reject the film,

 seeing it as a subtle way to debase their religion and culture.
 Presentations

-of bedroom scene, or virtually anything denoting sex or other tabooed subjects,
+of bedroom scenes, or virtually anything denoting sex or other tabooed subjects,

-for instance, are still frown at in Kannywood.
+for instance, are still frowned upon in Kannywood.
 Several filmmakers are,

 (mis)conception.
 Some have gone far and recently adapted the famous story of